Today I wanted to share with you all this superb aerial shot of Swakopmund city in Namibia, taken by Mar Pages from Once in a Lifetime Journey Blog.

 Mar has been travelling every week for a past decade.
 Visiting, both for work and pleasure, 90 countries in all continents except for Antarctica.
 She hopes to cross that off her list soon!

-Originally Catalan she lives in Singapore for the last five years.
+Originally, Catalan, she lives in Singapore for the last five years.
 She works full time at Google and she devotes evenings and weekends to travelling and writing her blog.
-Follow her adventure on Facebook and Instagram.

 I’m hosting this shot because it shows a bit different Namibia than we all know from all those outstanding desert shots!

 I always wanted to visit this lovely country.
-I’m totally addicted to desert landscape and adventures but I must admit that I was a bit afraid that there is nothing more than the desert there.
+I’m totally addicted to the desert landscape and I’m dying to do the scenic flight over the Namib Desert. but I must admit that I was a bit afraid that there is nothing more than the desert there.
 This picture proves me wrong.

 Photo Story: Swakopmund City

 Swakopmund is a great example of German colonial architecture that is still alive and well as you can observe on this shot.

 From the air, you can see the colonial houses and streets laid out and structured in order, just as Germans are known to be.